TonioGela/marp/README.md

 note that a [settings.json](.vscode/settings.json) is committed into the repo for ease.

 ## Other
-The [Marp Github discussions](https://github.com/marp-team/marp/discussions) are the best place for info.
+The [Marp Github discussions](https://github.com/marp-team/marp/discussions) are really useful in case of doubts.

-For the list of emojis see [here](https://github.com/markdown-it/markdown-it-emoji/blob/3.0.0/lib/data/full.mjs)
+A list of supported emojis can be found [here](https://github.com/markdown-it/markdown-it-emoji/blob/3.0.0/lib/data/full.mjs).

 [marp-cli]: https://github.com/marp-team/marp-cli
 [monolith]: https://github.com/Y2Z/monolith